 - Information about configuring storage volumes can be found at Storage Configuration.

-Use the Azure Dashboard’s Launch setup wizard to create an Azure virtual machine that you can use to run a message broker.
+Use the Azure Dashboard’s Launch setup wizard to create an Azure virtual machine that you can use to run an event broker.

 - On the Azure dashboard, click the Virtual Machines icon, and then click +Add.